r4ppz/research-repo-docs/docs/api_contract.md

 - DEPARTMENT_ADMIN: allowed if paper.departmentId equals admin.departmentId (active or archived)
 - STUDENT: allowed only if an ACCEPTED DocumentRequest exists for (userId, paperId), even if archived

+Server must look up the owning paper by file identifier and enforce the above.
+No paperId query param is required or used.

 ---

 ## 9) Validation Rules (key fields)